CKalitin/ckalitin.github.io/_posts/2024-09-19-should-accumulate-capital.md

 This system of allocating decision making with capital invested in a particular field is even more powerful if you work in that field.
 Those who have the most power to steer a particular field in a certain direction are those who work in it.
 If you have your life savings invested in your field, you are likely to have a tremendous knowledge over the field and a great incentive to steer it in the direction you believe is right.

 The participants in this kind of democracy are the most invested and most knowledgeable.
 They battle in the market to see which ideas are the best.
 Because this is an idea that gets to economic markets, economic principles decide who wins.
 By extension, the agents in a field that produce the most value are the ones that win.
 This is an extremely important point to understand because the winners in this battle of capital and ideas are those who will benefit the market - and by exention humanity - the most.

+##### <b>Capital is Power Over The Future</b>

+<i>"You may not be interested in politics, but politics is interested in you."</i>

+Capital allows you to participate in the debate over the future of humanity.
+What's more important than this is that you aren't being allowed to participate by some other power.
+You aren't at the behest of the government, which has a monopoly on violence and can forcibly take away your vote if suboptimal events transpire.
+Your capital is power, and you are the one who decides to enter the game.

+This system of allocating power is fundamentally meritocratic.
+To accumulate a large amount of capital you must first invest a large amount of time, intelligence, and focus into your particular field.
+These are table stakes to enter the debate over the future of humanity.
+This is unlike a political class where if you only get in the door if you kiss enough ass and back stab a critical mass of people.
+Your success in a free market is dependent on you, and by extension, your influence on the future of humanity is completely dependent on you.
+Under extremely political systems, power is allocated to those who have the right connections, not those who have demonstrated their ability to do the job.
+Stalin did not come to lead the Soviet Union through proving his skills in managing a nation.

 ### <b>Concluding Thoughts</b>